 To embed a video tag, select Add An Embed Tag, and then paste the video’s embed code.
 Video-sharing websites usually include a way to copy a video’s embed code.
 For example, a website could include an Embed box that shows the code and other embedding options.

-You can convert the following component multimedia files to PDF within a PDF Portfolio: SWF files and mp3.
+You can convert multimedia files, such as MP3 to PDF within a PDF Portfolio.
 You can also convert these files to PDF if they are encoded in H.264 (with AAC audio): MOV, M4V, MP4, 3GP, and 3G2.
 (H.264 and AAC are encoding and compression options for movies.)

-If you delete a folder, all of the files within it are deleted from the PDF Portfolio.
+If you delete a folder, all files inside it are deleted from the PDF Portfolio.
 You can also extract one or more components from the PDF Portfolio and save them separately.